themesberg/flowbite/content/components/forms.md

 nextLink: components/list-group/
 ---

-Get started with these custom Tailwind CSS form components to gather information from your users using input text elements, checkboxes, radios, textareas, selects, file uploads, switches, and more.
+Get started with these custom Tailwind CSS form components to gather information from your users using input text elements, checkboxes, radios, textareas, selects, file uploads, toggle switches, and more.
 ## Form example

 This is an example of a form component including an email, password, checkbox, and submit button that you can use as a starting point for any form element in your website using Flowbite and Tailwind CSS.